How to get homeowners insurance with an old roof

 Can you get homeowners insurance with an old roof in Florida?

-Roof insurance is not state-specific, so you can get homeowners insurance in Florida even if you have an old roof.
+Roof insurance is not state-specific, so you can get homeowners insurance in Florida even with an old roof.
 You’ll want to look into insurance coverage options regardless of location with an old roof.

 How do insurance companies determine the age of your roof?